phooky/model_transform/README.md

 OPTIONS:
-    -i, --input <INPUT>   Path to input STL file; defaults to stdin -o, --output <OUTPUT> Path to output STL file; defaults to stdout
+    -i, --input <INPUT>   Path to input STL file; defaults to stdin -o, --output <OUTPUT> Path to output STL file; defaults to stdout --radians         All subsequent angles are specified in radians --degrees         All subsequent angles are specified in degrees

 TRANSFORMATIONS:
     Tranformations are applied in the order specified, left to right.
+By default, all angles are specified in degrees.
+If the --radians flag appears, all angles after the flag will be interpreted as radians until the --degrees flag appears.

-    --rx <theta>      Rotate model around the X axis by theta radians --ry <theta>      Rotate model around the Y axis by theta radians --rz <theta>      Rotate model around the Z axis by theta radians -t, --translate <X,Y,Z>   Translate model by specified amount -mx               Mirror model through the YZ plane -my               Mirror model through the XZ plane
+    --rx <theta>      Rotate model around the X axis by angle theta --ry <theta>      Rotate model around the Y axis by angle theta --rz <theta>      Rotate model around the Z axis by angle theta -t, --translate <X,Y,Z>   Translate model by specified amount -mx               Mirror model through the YZ plane -my               Mirror model through the XZ plane